Rayzorblade23/MightyPie/README.md

 1.  **Run the application:** The program is portable so just run MightyPie.exe.

 2.  **Configure Hotkeys:** The settings open at the first start.
 Here you can configure your hotkeys.
-(Default are F14 for the Primary Pie Menu and F13 for the Secondary Pie Menu.
-The hotkeys are keyboard only -- I use AHK to map my mouse buttons to keys.
+(Default are _Alt+F1_ for the Primary Pie Menu and _Alt+F2_ for the Secondary Pie Menu.
+The hotkeys are keyboard only and some restriction apply, i.e. Windows Key can't be used.

+    (Be aware that many key combinations are already in use by programs, though MightyPie will suppress them.
+I personally use AHK to map mouse buttons to keys like _F13_ and _F14_ and use those as hotkeys.)

 3.  **Trigger the Pie Menu:** The Pie Menu opens on button-down.
 You can also hold the hotkey, hover over a button (or its section) and just release for triggering a button.